NFL Schedule: Super Bowl Rematch, L.A. Chargers Debut & All The Primetime Games

 Week 4 (Sept.
 28): Chicago Bears at Green Bay Packers (CBS/NFL Network/Amazon)

 Week 5 (Oct.
-5): New England Patriots at Tampa Bay Buccaneers (CBS/NFL Network/Amazon on)
+5): New England Patriots at Tampa Bay Buccaneers (CBS/NFL Network/Amazon)

 Week 6 (Oct.
 12): Philadelphia Eagles at Carolina Panthers (CBS/NFL Network/Amazon)